 Of course, this is only the beginning for Capture One for iPad.
 As new features are developed and introduced, it will get better and better!

 As usual, here is the direct link in case the embed doesn’t work: https://www.youtube.com/watch?v=9ax0sFXKHsY

 Feedback is Welcome (And Needed)

-As beta tester, I will of course share my feedback with the developers and I invite you to write in the comments (here and on YouTube) any idea, request or feedback so that I can share those too.
+As a beta tester, I will of course share my feedback with the developers, and I invite you to write in the comments (here and on YouTube) any idea, request or feedback so that I can share those too.

 Some features of Capture One for iPad already look great, particularly with handling the Fujifilm RAW files (as expected).
 But as I say in the video, optimal sharpening can be achieved in Adobe Lightroom as well: it’s only a matter of knowing how.

 So here’s the link to my article: https://fabienb.blog/2020/04/sharpening-fujifilm-raw-in-lightroom/